-Where to staye: Once Upon a Table, Truc Orient Express
+- Where to eat: Once Upon a Table, Truc Orient Express

-Where to ea: The Red Lion Inn, The Inn at Stockbridge
+- Where to stay: Red Lion Inn, The Inn at Stockbridge

 In 1902, Edith Wharton, the first woman to win the Pulitzer Prize in Literature, built The Mount in Lenox.
 It’s an incredible throwback.
 It was a stately country retreat for the literary lioness and her then-husband, modeled after European manses but lacking their excesses.